-In the past, we have discussed Content Marketing, Social Media Marketing, Buyer Personas, and What is Digital Marketing.
-Today we are taking a deep dive into email marketing.
+In the past, we have discussed Content Marketing, Social Media Marketing, and Buyer Personas.
+Today, we are taking a deep dive into email marketing.

 Flyers and direct mail used to be some of the most effective ways to get information directly into someone’s hands.
 Email marketing is the modern-day equivalent because your marketing information shows up right in people’s inboxes.
 Additionally, because you need permission to use a person’s email address, you are given instant access to the people who like your product or who are interested in your service.